Table of Contents

 Repairing and Restoring Damaged Jewelry Boxes

-Scratches on Wooden Boxes
+Fixing Scratches on Wooden Boxes

-Broken Hinges or Latches
+Repairing Hinges and Latches

-Restoring Fabric or Velvet Interiors
+Refreshing Fabric or Velvet Interiors

 5 Tips for Extending the Lifespan of a Jewelry Box